Monika1201/moni12/README.md

 # Hi there, I'm Monika M! 👋
+**About me**
+An enthusiastic student eager to apply my knowledge in a practical setting and seeking opportunities to gain hands-on experience and develop new skills.

 🔭 **I’m currently working on**
 Frontend development projects using React, JavaScript, and modern web technologies.